M. Night Shyamalan: Awards and nominations

-Controversies
+Controversy

 SyFy Channel hoax

 In 2004, Shyamalan was involved in a media hoax with SyFy Channel, which was eventually uncovered by the press.
-SyFy claimed in its "documentary" special The Buried Secret of M. Night Shyamalan, shot on the set of The Village, that as a child, Shyamalan had been dead for nearly a half hour while drowned in a frozen pond in an accident, and that upon being rescued he had experiences of communicating with spirits, fueling an obsession with the supernatural.
+SyFy claimed in its "documentary" special The Buried Secret of M. Night Shyamalan, shot on the set of The Village, that as a child, Shyamalan had been dead for nearly half an hour while drowned in a frozen pond in an accident, and that upon being rescued he had experiences of communicating with spirits, fueling an obsession with the supernatural.

 In truth, Shyamalan developed the hoax with SyFy, going so far as having SyFy staffers sign non-disclosure agreements with a $5 million fine attached and requiring Shyamalan's office to formally approve each step.
 Neither the childhood accident nor a supposed rift with the filmmakers ever occurred.
 The hoax included a nonexistent SyFy publicist, "David Westover", whose name appeared on press releases regarding the special.
 SyFy also fed false news stories to the Associated Press, Zap2It, and the New York Post, among others.

 After an AP reporter confronted SyFy Channel president Bonnie Hammer at a press conference, Hammer admitted the hoax, saying it was part of a guerrilla marketing campaign to generate pre-release publicity for The Village.
 This prompted SyFy's parent company, NBC Universal, to state that the undertaking was "not consistent with our policy at NBC.
 We would never intend to offend the public or the press and we value our relationship with both."

 Plagiarism accusations

-In 2003, a Pennsylvanian screenwriter named Robert McElhenney (unrelated to actor and producer Rob McElhenney) sued Shyamalan, alleging similarities between Signs and McElhenney's unpublished script Lord of the Barrens: The Jersey Devil.
-In 2004, Margaret Peterson Haddix claimed that The Village has numerous similarities to her young adult novel Running Out of Time (1996), prompting discussions with publisher Simon & Schuster about filing a lawsuit.
+Robert McIlhinney, a Pennsylvanian screenwriter, sued Shyamalan in 2003, alleging similarities between Signs and his unpublished script Lord of the Barrens: The Jersey Devil.

+In 2004, Margaret Peterson Haddix claimed that The Village has numerous similarities to her young adult novel Running Out of Time, prompting discussions with publisher Simon & Schuster about filing a lawsuit.

 In response to both allegations, Disney and Shyamalan's production company Blinding Edge issued statements calling the claims "meritless".

 Orson Scott Card has claimed that many elements of The Sixth Sense were plagiarized from his novel Lost Boys, although he has said that enough had been changed that there was no point in suing.